Best Medicare Supplement Plans in Oregon (2026)

 Best Medicare Supplement Plan N in Oregon

 Plan N trades lower premiums for predictable copays.
-Everence Association charges $128 monthly while AARP wants $159.
-That $31 gap equals $372 yearly.
-Most Oregon seniors pay these copays less than the premium difference between Plan N and Plan G. Bankers Life and State Farm price Plan N at $143 to $145, respectively.
+Everence Association charges $128 monthly while AARP charges $159.
+That $31 gap equals $372 per year.
+Most Oregon seniors pay those copays less often than the premium difference between Plan N and Plan G would cost them.
+Bankers Life and State Farm are at $143 and $145, respectively.

 Everence Association Inc.$128$51$1,536$612